Skip to main content

 ROI Analysis

-Midwestern Baptist Theological Seminary has a relatively high acceptance rate of 94.3% and a graduation rate of 57.7%.
+Midwestern Baptist Theological Seminary has a high acceptance rate of 94.3% and a graduation rate of 57.7%.
 The retention rate is 64.5%.
-The median debt for graduates is $15,675, and 26.3% of students receive financial aid.
+The median debt for students is $15,675, and 26.3% of students receive financial aid.
+The in-state tuition cost is $9,400.

 Generated from College Scorecard & IPEDS data